Executive Functioning: Helping Students with Planning Time Management and Organization

 Posted by Erica Warren on

-Executive functioning is a cognitive process that has gained recognition in schools over the past decade and accommodating students that struggle in this area is often neglected.
+Executive functioning is a cognitive process that has gained recognition in schools over the past decade, and accommodating students who struggle in this area is often neglected.
 Inappropriate labels such as “careless” and “lazy” are often placed on this population.
-Instead of compassion and strategies, they are often intimidated, harassed and mishandled with discipline and inconsistent methods that result in poor grades.
-For these students anger, frustration, poor motivation and feelings of learned helplessness are common.
-More and more students are being described with this label and students need to learn strategies for success.
+Instead of compassion and strategies, they are often intimidated, harassed, and mishandled with discipline and inconsistent methods that result in poor grades.
+For these students, anger, frustration, poor motivation, and feelings of learned helplessness are common.
+More and more students are being described with this label, and students need to learn strategies for success.

 Students around a table brainstorming